gheskett/STRM64/README.md

 This is a command line tool designed to generate files required for emulation of streamed audio within Super Mario 64.
 STRM64 is compatible with any multichannel audio file up to 16 channels.

+Development on a new GUI for STRM64 has been started: [github.com/thecozies/STRM64-GUI](https://github.com/thecozies/STRM64-GUI)

 ## How to Use

 Usage: `STRM64 <input audio file> [optional arguments]`